stacksjs/.github/profile/README.md

 - [ts-starter](https://github.com/stacksjs/ts-starter) - A rather barebones Bun & TypeScript starting point for libraries & CLIs.
 - [ts-starter-monorepo](https://github.com/stacksjs/ts-starter-monorepo) - Like our `ts-starter`, but optimized for monorepos.

+_If you are curious about everything else, please check out the [everything](https://github.com/stacksjs/everything) repo._

 ___

 ### Stay tuned.
 Coming soon.